 Consecutive Programs would suit those individuals with an interest in teaching who have already earned an undergraduate, Master’s, or PGCE (Post-graduate Certificate in Education).
 Consecutive students take a teaching course that bridges the conceptual gap between their acquired knowledge of a specific discipline of proficiency, and the skills necessary to be able to convey that information successfully in a teaching environment.

 A TEFL certificate covers the fundamental concepts and practical application that apply to Teaching English as a Foreign Language (TEFL).
 A TEFL certificate, when issued from a reputable institution, is a professional certification, but it is not a teaching license.
 TEFL certification is usually required or highly recommended for ESL jobs.
-It also strengthens the resumes of licensed teachers hoping to teach overseas.
-However, it cannot replace a government-issued teaching license.
+It also specializes the skills of licensed teachers hoping to teach overseas.
+However, it cannot replace a government-issued teaching license

 Most international schools, as well as other public or private schools overseas, will require candidates to have a government-issued teaching license.
 For positions that do not require teacher certification, licensed teachers are often leading candidates, and are rewarded with better wages and benefits than would be earned otherwise.
 TEFL certification can also improve a teacher's application and can increase potential earnings.
 A TEFL course will also benefit educators planning to teach abroad by identifying common language barriers, introducing culturally-appropriate teaching techniques for working with non-native speakers, and helping teachers develop cultural fluency.
 For teachers that do not hold a valid teaching certification and wish to teach abroad, a TEFL certificate is highly recommended.